 A suborbital rocket named GHOST will carry student experiments from nine countries.
-It is set to launch from Andøya Space in November 2024, as part of a larger NASA campaign involving two additional research sounding rockets.
+It is set to launch from Andøya Space in late 2025, as part of a larger NASA campaign involving two additional research sounding rockets.

 University and college students in Norway, Sweden, Germany, France, Switzerland, Poland, UK, Canada, Japan and USA are invited to join the GHOST rocket project with their own experiments.